 Book Now

-Ukonga Wetland – Ukonga Wetland is a tranquil wetland located in the central area of Akagera National Park, a Savannah park in the Eastern Province of Rwanda, close to the Tanzania border.
+Ukonga Wetland – Ukonga Wetland is a wetland located in the central area of Akagera National Park, a Savannah park in the Eastern Province of Rwanda, close to the Tanzania border.

 Akagera National Park houses the largest protected wetland in Africa, a UNESCO World Heritage Site, which comprises rivers, including the famous Kagera River, freshwater lakes such as Lake Ihema, Lake Shakani, Lake Rwanyakazinga, Lake Gishanju, Lake Hago, Lake Mihindi, and Lake Kivumbi, as well as swampy marshes.